McNair Scholars

 • College Success and Financial Responsibility Seminars

-• Mentoring program with student, faculty, and staff
+• Mentoring program with students, faculty, and staff

 • Paid Research Internship

-• Travel opportunities to present research at regional and national conferences (all expenses paid by Program)
+• Travel opportunities to present research at regional and national conferences (all expenses paid by the Program)

 What does first-generation mean?

-The U.S. Department of Education defines first-generation education as any students whose parents, both mother and father, natural or adoptive, have not graduated from a four-year institution of higher education.
+The U.S. Department of Education defines first-generation education as any student whose parents, both mother and father, natural or adoptive, have not graduated from a four-year institution of higher education.

-Low-income status is based upon guidelines published annually by the U.S. Department of Education.
-The term "low-income individual" means a person whose family's taxable income for the preceding year did not exceed 150 percent of the poverty level amount.
+Low-income status is based on guidelines published annually by the U.S. Department of Education.
+A "low-income individual" means a person whose family's taxable income for the preceding year did not exceed 150 percent of the poverty level.

 What groups are considered under-represented?